Koha-Community/kohadocs/en/source/02_administration.rst

 `Novelist Select <#novelistselect>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Novelist Select is not a free service.
-Contact your Ebsco representitive to get your log in information to embed this content in the OPAC.
+Contact your Ebsco representative to get your log in information to embed this content in the OPAC.

     **Important**